mattermost/docs/source/configure/experimental-configuration-settings.rst

 Enable this setting to add, remove, and view remote clusters for shared channels.

-**True**: System Admins can manage remote clusters using the System Console.
+**True**: System admins can manage remote clusters using the System Console.

 **False**: Remote cluster management is disabled.